 C-1402-3: Recurring Transportation

-Recurring transportation includes payments to the private carrier for transportation that is necessary for the customer to participate in VR services.
+Recurring transportation includes advance payments that should be paid weekly to the private carrier for transportation that is necessary for the customer to participate in VR services.

 VR Manager approval is required for any additional recurring transportation that exceeds a total of 104 weeks.
 The approval is limited to six-month increments (cumulatively or consecutively).